VeraZab/elt-template/README.md

    make sure to include this file to `.gitignore` so its not version controlled.
 1. Run `set -o allexport && source .env && set +o allexport` to export all variables, as we're going to need some of them for Terraform setup next.
 1. Make sure you have the `GOOGLE_APPLICATION_CREDENTIALS` environment variable set, this should have happened at the GCP setup step, when you exported all your env vars.
 You can check with `echo $GOOGLE_APPLICATION_CREDENTIALS`.
-1. Change all the values in the `variables.tf` file to your own.
 1. Go into your terraform directory `cd terraform`
 1. Run `terraform init` to initialize.
 1. Run `terraform plan` to see the changes to be applied.